Air Burundi

+After many years of inactivity, the government started the process of reviving it.
+Its successor, Burundi Airlines, was formally established on 4 February 2021.

 History

 Early history

 The airline was established in April 1971, and started operations in 1975.
 It was formed as Société de Transports Aériens du Burundi, and adopted the present name in June 1975.
 The airline began operations a fleet of two Douglas DC-3s followed by two De Havilland DHC-6 Twin Otter and a Sud Caravelle III in 1980.
 The 1996 Burundian Civil War put a lot of pressure on the airline, and transportation of all forms in the country was paralyzed.
 In 1999 the East African Community lifted sanctions on Burundi and the airline resumed operations from February 1, 1999.

 Troubled operations

 The airline continued to provide scheduled flights to nearby regional cities, however in spring of 2007, due to technical issues it temporarily suspended operations.
 In 2008, the airline was relaunched with a much smaller network, providing daily flights to Kigali and Entebbe.

 In September 2009, an inability to secure adequate funding to overhaul its aircraft led to the airline's suspension of operations; the single aircraft in operation, a Beechcraft 1900, had reached the maximum flight hours before a major service was mandated.
 The aircraft was flown to South Africa to undergo regular maintenance operations, to cost at least $1m.

-Press reports in September 2013 indicated that the airline will require $1.3million to overhaul and return its Beechcraft 1900C into active service in support of the airline's sole functioning aircraft, an MA60.
+Press reports in September 2013 indicated that the airline will require $1.3 million to overhaul and return its Beechcraft 1900C into active service in support of the airline's sole functioning aircraft, an MA60.
 Despite the arrival of the MA60, operations have not resumed.
 For a second MA60, due as part of a "Buy one, get one free" deal with China, the contract regarding the purchase of the aircraft (recorded as having been a "donation" from China to Burundi) had yet to be finalised, with no delivery date agreed to date.